CompanyOnTheWorld/craft-ops/README.md

 git clone https://github.com/stackstrap/craft-ops.git project_name
 ```

-Come up with a `short_name` value for  your project.
-This is a name that
+Come up with a `short_name` value your project.
+This value will be
-will be used for naming things in the system.
+used to label things in the system.
 It should be short and easy to
 type.
+Try to leave out special characters or things could fail.
 You will need to enter this value into the proper place in the
-`project.conf` file.
+`[project.conf][project_conf_link]` file.

 Then build the `dev` vm: